edgelesssys/docs.edgeless.systems/marblerun/building-services/gramine.md

 sgx.protected_files_key = "[16-byte hex value]"
 sgx.protected_files.[identifier] = "[URI]"
 ```
-You can see how this key can be initializied with MarbleRun in the [nginx example](https://github.com/edgelesssys/marblerun/tree/master/samples/gramine-nginx).
+You can see how this key can be initialized with MarbleRun in the [nginx example](https://github.com/edgelesssys/marblerun/tree/master/samples/gramine-nginx).

 ## Troubleshooting
 ### aesm_service returned error: 30